Abbeyafolaby/Abbeyafolaby/README.md

 Frontend Web Developer
 ----------------------

-I love building new projects and contributing to opensource projects.
+I love building new projects and contributing to open source projects.

 * 🌍  I'm based in Abuja, Nigeria.
 * 🖥️  See my portfolio at [Abbey](http://afolabiabiodun.netlify.app/)